shreya25bce/shopping-wishlist-analyzer/README.md

 # Shopping Wishlist Cost Analyzer

 ## Overview
-This is a Python Tkinter app to manage and analyze personal shopping wishlists with features for having a budget, category analysis, multi-user mode, and an admin mode.
-This project is built for VIT Bhopal VITyarthi project submission.
+this is a Python Tkinter app to manage and analyze personal shopping wishlists with features for having a budget, category analysis, multi-user mode, and an admin mode. this project is built for VIT Bhopal VITyarthi project submission.

 ## Features
 - **Multi-user support:** every user has their own wishlist file in a csv format